tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 ---

 <!-- layout style options: tiles and mosaic -->
-I've been a product designer for 10+ years, and more recently a manager too.
+I've been a design manager for 5 years and product designer for 10.

 As a designer, I join the dots between complex problems and outcomes in a kind, open and deeply collaborative way.
 I'm also a hands on researcher and content designer.

 &rarr; Read more about my [management and leadership experience](/leadership).

-## Case studies
+## Product design case studies

 <div class="feature-block" markdown="1">